FAQs: Financial Mail

 How do reader comments on the Financial Mail/BusinessLIVE work?

 Readers who have registered and signed in on the Financial Mail website (and therefore BusinessLIVE) can use the comment facility below our articles.
 These comments are managed via a reliable service called Disqus that is used on many other websites too.

 Your BusinessLIVE Disqus profile is created when you register on our website.
 It does not pick up details from any previous Disqus profiles you might have.
 Your name and surname will be displayed with all your comments.

 What are cookies and why do I need them to use the Financial Mail website?

 Cookies are tiny, harmless files used by websites to keep track of your personal preferences and settings.
 Many of our services rely on such cookies to function.
-If you do not have cookies enabled on your browser, some of the services and settings on our websites might fail.
+If you do not have cookies enabled on your browser, some of the services and settings on the Financial Mail website might fail.

-How do I sign up for Financial Mail email newsletters?
+How do I sign up for the Financial Mail email newsletter?

-I've signed up for a Financial Mail email newsletter but it has not arrived in my inbox.
+I've signed up for the Financial Mail email newsletter but it has not arrived in my inbox.
 What do I do?